/ 50 Questions to Ask at Parent Teacher Conferences

-- How can I stay on top of any behavior issues that may arise at school?
+- How can I stay aware of any behavior issues that may arise at school?

 - What is your policy on late homework and make-up work?
 How does that influence grades?

-- How do you handle absences and work missed or tests that are missed?
+- How do you handle absences and missed tests or homework?

 - What will have the biggest impact on my student’s grade in your class?

 Kindergarten teachers, keep all your parent teacher meetings organized with a sign up.
-SAMPLE
+View an Example

 Questions to Get a Feel for Your Child’s Progress